SignTools/SignTools/README.md

 As mentioned before, `ios-signer-service` offloads the signing process to a dedicated macOS builder.
 This process is necessary because signing is only officially supported on a macOS system.
 While third-party cross-platform alternatives exist, they are not as stable or quick to update as the official solution.

-A free and easy implementation of a builder can be found in [ios-signer-ci](https://github.com/SignTools/ios-signer-ci).
-It uses GitHub's Actions CI, as it offers a macOS environment.
+A free and simple implementation of a builder can be found in [ios-signer-ci](https://github.com/SignTools/ios-signer-ci).
+It demonstrates how to use popular CI services.
 To host your own, simply fork the repo and follow its README.